In the United States, you are not required to sterilize your tools, but consider various recommendations to do so, including the CDC.

-2. No one can guarantee there is no risk of cutting live tissue.
+2. Risk of cutting live tissue.

-3. Personal preferences.
+3. Personal standards.

 High-Level Disinfection versus Sterilization